KhronosGroup/ANARI-SDK/README.md

 without a window (results saved out as PNG images) uses the same mechanisms as the viewer to select/override which library is loaded at runtime.

-## Available Implementations
+## Available implementations

 ### SDK provided example implementation

 An example device implementation [helide](src/helide) is provided as a starting point for users exploring the SDK and for implementors to see how the API might be implemented.
-It implements a very simple, geometry-only ray tracing implementation using Embree for intersection.
+It implements a very simple ray tracing implementation using Embree for intersection.
 Users should look to use vendor provided, hardware-optimized ANARI implementations which are shipped independently from the SDK. (see below)

 ### Using the debug device layer

 The ANARI-SDK ships with a [debug layer](src/debug_device) implemented as an ordinary `ANARIDevice` which wraps a device (set as the `wrappedDevice` parameter on the debug device).
 This device uses the object queries reported by the wrapped device to validate correct usage of object subtypes, parameters, and properties, as well as validate correct object lifetimes.
 The wrapped device is then used to actually implement the ANARI API to allow applications to still function normally.

 The device can be created by using the normal library loading mechanics using `anariLoadLibrary("debug", ...)`, creating a the debug device instances with,